Calcium phosphide: Preparation, history and structure

+This is also the way how it was accidentally discovered by Smithson Tennant in 1791 while verifying the composition of carbon dioxide proposed by Antoine Lavoisier by reducing calcium carbonate with phosphorus.

 The structure of the room temperature form of Ca3P2 has not been confirmed by X-ray crystallography.
 A high temperature phase has been characterized by Rietveld refinement.
 Ca2+ centers are octahedral.

 Uses

 Metal phosphides are used as a rodenticide.
 A mixture of food and calcium phosphide is left where the rodents can eat it.
 The acid in the digestive system of the rodent reacts with the phosphide to generate the toxic gas phosphine.
 This method of vermin control has possible use in places where rodents immune to many of the common warfarin-type (anticoagulant) poisons have appeared.
 Other pesticides similar to calcium phosphide are zinc phosphide and aluminium phosphide.

 Calcium phosphide is also used in fireworks, torpedoes, self-igniting naval pyrotechnic flares, and various water-activated ammunition.
 During the 1920s and 1930s, Charles Kingsford Smith used separate buoyant canisters of calcium carbide and calcium phosphide as naval flares lasting up to ten minutes.
 It is speculated that calcium phosphide—made by boiling bones in urine, within a closed vessel—was an ingredient of some ancient Greek fire formulas.

 Calcium phosphide is a common impurity in calcium carbide, which may cause the resulting phosphine-contaminated acetylene to ignite spontaneously.